amaurybsouza/amaurybsouza/README.md

   - 📚 If you enjoy read tech contents make sure you have checked my [Medium](https://amaurybsouza.medium.com/) articles, I always updating it.
   - 📆 Giving back to the community, I'm a organizer DevOps related events ([“DevOpsDays”](https://devopsdays.org/) & “CoffeeOps”).
   - :octocat: I have several of my personal projects on GitHub, approaching different tools like Linux, Terraform, Ansible, K8s.
-  - 📲 Best way to get contact with me is on my [Linkedin](https://www.linkedin.com/in/amaurybsouza/).
-Also you can DM me on [Twitter](https://twitter.com/amaurybsouza_), I will appreciate.

 ## 💻DevOps Tools Stack
 I’ve kept myself updated and embraced the DevOps culture & tools, working with IaC (Terraform), Ansible, Docker, Kubernetes, AWS.